 In addition to helping diagnose sleep disorders, polysomnography may be used to help adjust your treatment plan if you've already been diagnosed with a sleep disorder.

 Polysomnography monitors your sleep stages and cycles to identify if or when your sleep patterns are disrupted and why.

 The normal process of falling asleep begins with a sleep stage called non-rapid eye movement (NREM) sleep.
 During this stage, your brain waves, as recorded by electroencephalography (EEG), slow down considerably.

 Your eyes don't move back and forth rapidly during NREM, in contrast to later stages of sleep.
 After an hour or two of NREM sleep, your brain activity picks up again, and rapid eye movement (REM) sleep begins.
 Most dreaming occurs during REM sleep.

-You normally go through four to six sleep cycles a night, cycling between NREM and REM sleep in about 90 minutes.
-Your REM stage usually lengthens with each cycle as the night progresses.
+You normally go through multiple sleep cycles a night, cycling between NREM and REM sleep in about 90 minutes.
 Sleep disorders can disturb this sleep process.

 Your doctor may recommend polysomnography if he or she suspects you have: